-How every business can learn from the LinkedIn China Shutdown and how to leverage this knowledge growth in the Chinese market
+Every business can learn from the LinkedIn China Shutdown and can leverage this knowledge to find growth in the Chinese market.

 Key takeaways from this article will be:

 - What are the mistakes done by Microsoft while promoting Linkedin in China

 - What Linkedin could have done better to grow in the Chinese market

 - What are the alternatives that any B2B business can use in China to increase sales

 The LinkedIn China Shutdown has again brought to our awareness the complexity of operating IT platforms and social media in China.
 China has heavy regulations, tight supervision by the government, and expensive and complex operations and procedures.
 While most media channels took failure for granted, our analysis has shown a different perspective for the LinkedIn China Shutdown.
 We believe that Microsoft’s failure mainly resulted from very poor performance and low revenues from in the region.
 To put it plainly, if the Chinese government saw LinkedIn’s operations in China as a threat, they would have banned it a long time ago.
 Our analysis of LinkedIn’s poor performance will be pointed out in this article, and it should be taken into consideration when embarking on new solutions and products in the Chinese market.

 For small businesses and multinational companies, this complexity or government pressure can be a considerable challenge.
 But, for some, it can just be a good and obvious excuse for low performance in the market, even for a great company like Microsoft.
 This article will discuss the main challenges and opportunities of the unique digital platform structure in China and drill down to the LinkedIn Shutdown incident to learn how to gain a competitive advantage over your Western competitors and how to boost your sales in China with a cost-effective method.